 Note: The A/D converter may be disabled by resetting the ADON bit.
-This feature allows reduced power consumption when no conversion is needed.
+This feature allows reduced power consumption when no conversion is needed and between single shot conversions.

 Mode Description

 WAIT No effect on A/D Converter

 A/D Converter disabled.

-HALT After wakeup from Halt mode, the A/D Converter requires a stabilization time t STAB (see Electrical Characteristics) before accurate conversions can be performed.
+HALT After wakeup from Halt mode, the A/D Converter requires a stabilization time t {STAB} (see Electrical Characteristics) before accurate conversions can be performed.